brandur/sorg/content/drafts/postgres-sortsupport.md

 ### Tuple comparison (#comparison)

-A good place to look at how comparisons take place while sorting is the comparison function used for a B-tree index (from [`tuplesort.c`][comparetup]):
+The algorithm to compare abbreviated keys is duplicated in the Postgres source in a number of places depending on the sort operation being carried out.
+We'll take a look at `comparetup_heap` (from [`tuplesort.c`][comparetup]) which is used when sorting based on the heap.
+This would be invoked for example if you ran an `ORDER BY` on a field that doesn't have an index on it.
+(

 ``` c
 static int